-Conventional flare network design techniques use many simplifying assumptions.
-Dynamic events are treated as steady-state; complex process blowdown systems involving multiple pipe segments and vessels are lumped into pseudo-vessels.
-Complex thermodynamics are simplified to accommodate legacy software.
+Conventional design techniques use many simplifying assumptions: dynamic flare system events are treated as steady-state; complex process blowdown systems involving multiple pipe segments and vessels are lumped into pseudo-vessels; the controlling, non-equilibrium thermodynamics are neglected.
 All of these assumptions give rise to incorrect results.
 At best, they are conservative, leading to over-design and unnecessary CAPEX.
 In many cases, however, results are non-conservative, giving rise to a real danger of failure.

-Despite the fact that pressure-relieving events are inherently dynamic, conventional flare network design techniques use peak relief flows in steady-state simulations to assess system capacities and to determine back-pressures downstream of valves, Mach number in the headers and radiation at the flare tip. gFLARE enables full assessment of the transient behaviour of the flare system, yielding both a highly accurate prediction of system capacity and a precise view of cold front propagation into the flare system.
+Pressure-relieving and depressuring events are inherently transient, yet conventional flare network design techniques use constant peak relief flows in steady-state simulations to assess system capacities and to determine back-pressures downstream of valves, flare metal temperatures, Mach number in the headers and radiation at the flare tip. gFLARE enables full assessment of the transient behaviour of the flare system, yielding both a highly accurate prediction of system capacity and a precise view of cold front propagation into the flare system.

-Every vessel or valve in a system experiences different conditions, but conventional approaches lump them together in a single pseudo-vessel. gFLARE's distributed models represent each pipe and equipment item within the blowdown segment explicitly.
-This allows the analysis to calculate accurate metal temperatures, identify specific locations of concern and test mitigation strategies within the simulation.
+Every vessel or valve in a blowdown segment experiences different conditions, but conventional approaches crudely lump them together in a single pseudo-vessel representation. gFLARE's distributed models represent each pipe and equipment item within the blowdown segment explicitly.
+This allows the analysis to calculate accurate metal temperatures, identify specific locations of concern and test mitigation strategies.

 Depressurisation is fast.
-There is no time for vapor and liquid phases to reach equilibrium, but conventional practices assume just that. gFLARE's rigorous, rate-based thermodynamics predict accurate temperatures even when liquid condensation occurs.
+There is no time for vapour and liquid phases to reach equilibrium, but conventional practices assume just that. gFLARE's rigorous, rate-based thermodynamics predict accurate temperatures even when liquid condensation occurs.

 Detailed fluid / metal heat transfer

 Materials of construction decisions demand accurate metal temperatures.
 For Oil & Gas facilities, the minimum metal temperature is generally observed in the process equipment during the pressurisation or depressurisation.
 Blowdown segments may contain large diameter vessels, large and thin bore pipes and heat exchangers - these all have different heat characteristics, heat transfer areas and metal mass. gFLARE's detailed heat transfer models give engineers clarity with precise information on locations of low temperatures to guide costly metallurgy decisions.

 Coupled process and flare

-For a blowdown operation, common practice performs separate depressurisation calculations are performed for each blowdown segment and then the results are used as an input to the steady-state flare calculations.
-This outdated method largely ignores flare back-pressure controllers, sequenced blowdown processes and low pressure sources. gFLARE's fully coupled process and flare models incorporate all of these effects with a realistic representation.
+For a blowdown operation, common practice first requires that separate depressurisation calculations are performed for each blowdown segment and then the results are used as an input for the steady-state flare calculations.
+This method largely ignores flare back-pressure controllers, sequenced blowdown processes and low pressure sources. gFLARE's fully coupled process and flare models incorporate all of these effects with a realistic representation.

 Hybrid modelling with CFD

 Sometimes in order to perform complex analysis, it is necessary to combine the best available technologies.
 In separator cold spot analysis, complex flow patterns are best done in CFD while the transient system behaviour and non-equilibrium thermodynamics are best modelled in gFLARE.
 PSE's hybrid modelling interfaces – in collaboration with industry leaders such as ANSYS FLUENT – are designed for just this type of analysis.